• Disease Overview

 Affected populations

 It is currently unknown how many patients suffer from visual snow worldwide.
-The available data tells us that there is possibly a higher prevalence of the disease in the male population and that the average age of affected subjects is relatively young (13).
+The available data tells us that there is possibly a higher prevalence of the disease in males and that the average age of affected people is relatively young 13.

 The onset of symptoms can be in very early life, with most people presenting symptoms for their entire lifetime.
-There is also a proportion of subjects who have a sudden and unpredictable onset of the disease; this occasionally, but not necessarily, follows an identifiable cause.
+Some people have a sudden and unpredictable onset of the disease; this occasionally, but not necessarily, follows an identifiable cause.

 • < Previous section